SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex3/README.md

 ![](images/Service_001.png)

-2. On the next screen, select ManagePurchaseRequisition-<Your-User-ID>.PurchaseRequisition and choose Ok to finish.
+2. On the next screen, select ManagePurchaseRequisitionXXX.PurchaseRequisition (where XXX is the 3-digit code provided in your SAP Build Code username) and choose Ok to finish.

 ![](images/Service_002.png)